Center for Inclusive Transition, Education, & Employment (CITEE)

 Recovery Residences are defined by the Substance Abuse Mental Health Services Administration (SAMHSA) as a home-like, residential environments that promote healthy recovery from a substance use disorder and support persons recovering from a substance use disorder through the use of peer recovery support.

-Who would be a good applicant and what does the support entail?
+Who would be a good applicant for either or both trainings and what does the support entail?

-• Recovery residences, as defined by SAMHSA, that are interested in quality policies and procedures.
+• Recovery residences, as defined by SAMHSA, that are interested in quality policie, procedures and expanding cultural awareness.
 Becoming WASH certified is not a requirement for support and is an optional activity of applicants.
 The NARR 3.0 Standards training would be good preparation for WASH certification if that is of interest.
+The Wisconsin Supplemental trainings are topics of interest shared by other recovery operators.

-• The house manager or lead has an interest in training and will be responsible for taking the pre and post survey assessments and for completing the NARR 3.0 Standards training.
+• The house manager or lead has an interest in training and will be responsible for taking the pre and post survey assessments and for completing the NARR 3.0 Standards training and/or the Wisconsin Supplemental trainings.
 Support will be paid to the organization and not the individual house manager.

 1. Currently operating a recovery residence and have a designated FEIN number OR